AravindMA/Red-Wings/README.md

 # bloodbank

-created using REACT.js EXPRESS NODE and POSTGRESQL
+created using REACT.js,EXPRESS,NODE and POSTGRESQL